-Steve R Dunn is an author with a special interest in the Royal Navy of the early 20th century and World War One.
-He has eight published works to his credit with another one commissioned for 2021.
-When not writing Steve plays tennis and cooks.
-He lives in Worcestershire and South West France.
+Steve R Dunn is an author with a special interest in the Royal Navy of the early 20th century and the First World War.
+He has twelve published works to his credit with two others commissioned for 2024 and 2025.
+When not writing Steve walks and cooks.
+He lives in Worcestershire.

 ‘Steve Dunn is an accomplished author, with a strong record of revealing aspects of First World War naval history that have been overlooked in popular histories’.
 (Military History Monthly July 2018)